 The Association is a 501(c)(3) tax exempt, not-for-profit organization governed by a Board of Trustees composed of up to 28 members from throughout Ohio.
 It is supported through memberships, subscriptions, contributions, and a subsidy from the State of Ohio.
 Members and subscribers live in 36 states, the District of Columbia, and three European countries.
 Find out how you can support Ohioana: http://www.ohioana.org/support/.

-You can visit the Ohioana Library in person at 274 E. First Avenue, Suite 300 in Columbus, Ohio.
+You can visit the Ohioana Library by appointment at 274 E. First Avenue, Suite 300 in Columbus, Ohio.
 See our Contact page for information about planning your visit.